-- WHO did He give this power to? - What is His PURPOSE in giving such power to men? - HOW did He decree this power would be received? - How LONG did He intend these powers to be exercised?
+- WHO did He give this power to? - WHY What is His PURPOSE in giving such power to men? - HOW was this power received by Christians? - WHEN were these gifts to end?
+How LONG did He intend these powers to be exercised?